My VA Keeps Making Mistakes: Root Cause Diagnosis

 “What would make this easier?”

-Day 6: Create the Mistake Log
+Day 6: Create The Mistake Log

-Day 7: Build the Review Process
+Day 7: Build The Review Process

-For each high-risk task, add a mandatory review step.
-The VA completes the task, then follows a 3-question review:
+The VA completes the task, then follows a 3‑question review:

 Did I follow every step in the SOP?
 (Yes/No)